lucj/ansible-gitlab-docker/README.md

 Deployment of a ci server
 -------------------------

-This playbook setup a CI server containing
+This playbook setup a Ubuntu (14.04 / 16.04) host containing
 * GitLab
 * Docker
 * Docker Compose